Molecular logic gate: Potential applications

 Over the years, the utility of molecular logic gates has been explored in a wide range of fields such as chemical and biological detection, the pharmaceutical and food industries, and the emerging fields of nanomaterials and chemical computing.

 Chemical detection of ions

-Fluoride (F-) and acetate (CH3COO-) anions are among the most important ones in the context of human health and well-being.
-The former, though used extensively in health care, is known for its toxicity and corrosiveness.
+Fluoride (F−) and acetate (CH3COO−) anions are among the most important ones in the context of human health and well-being.
+The former, used extensively in health care, is known for its toxicity and corrosiveness.
 The latter can cause alkalosis and affect metabolic pathways beyond a certain concentration.
 Hence, it is crucial to develop methods to detect these anions in aqueous media.
-Bhat et al. constructed an INHIBIT gate with receptors that bind selectively to F‑ and CH3COO- anions.
+Bhat et al.. constructed an INH gate with receptors that bind selectively to F‑ and CH3COO− anions.
 The system used changes in absorbance as a colorimetric-based output to detect the concentration of anions.